-Isa Chandra Moskowitz has been cooking up a vegan storm for the past two decades.
+Isa Chandra Moskowitz has been cooking up a vegan storm for decades.
 She is the author of seven cookbooks, including Veganomicon and Appetite for Reduction.
 A Brooklyn native, she now lives in Omaha, Nebraska, where she spreads vegan cooking love and does feral cat rescue work.see more from this author

 I make these bars almost every other week and keep them in the fridge.
 I’ve altered them by adding chopped crystallized ginger, raisins, and sometimes chopped choc chips.
 I’ve also experimented with reducing the sugars & salt and subbed honey for the brown rice syrup.
 All good!

 I used almond butter, instead of peanut; all maple syrup cause I had no whatever else it calls for; I added 1/4 cup goji berries and somewhere between 1/3 and 1/2 cup 100% cacao chips- mixed enough that some melted chocolate was blended everywhere but there were still intact chip pieces, as well: absolutely to die for.
 Haven’t been able to store any leftovers either of the four times I’ve made it so far.

 These are my go to recipe.
 I don’t use or have the brown rice syrup so I just double the maple syrup.
 Always a winner for my spouse.

 Absolutely delicious!
 I added a few chopped nuts and some coconut flakes.
 I make these bars often, there are always a box of them in the cupboard.
 Thanks for the recipe!

 I made these and they were delicious just as written.
 My husband loved them also.
 Thank you for this great simple recipe.